Gedoix/cc5114-examples/README.md

 * `Homework_3_Neural_Networks.pdf` [here](Homework_3_Neural_Networks.pdf)

-Contain further documentation and analysis on the plts and experiments implemented in the project.
+Contain further documentation and analysis on the algorithms and experiments implemented in the project.

 ## Getting Started